learn-co-students/ruby-objects-has-many-through-lab-v-000/README.md

 **The `Doctor` model:**

 * The `Doctor` class needs a class variable `@@all` that begins as an empty array.
-* The `Doctor` class needs a class method `.all` that lists each artist in the class variable.
+* The `Doctor` class needs a class method `.all` that lists each doctor in the class variable.
 * A doctor should be initialized with a name and be saved in the `@@all` array.
 * The `Doctor` class needs an instance method, `#new_appointment`, that takes in a date and an instance of the `Patient` class and creates a new appointment.
 That appointment should know that it belongs to the doctor
 * The `Doctor` class needs an instance method, `#appointments`, that iterates through all appointments and finds those belonging to this doctor.